fpclass/perpetual-haskelling-initiative/README.md

     - Foldl, same as Foldr but starting from the left
     - Maybe Minions, attacks the right target 50% of the time.
 Otherwise, chooses between all available targets
 - Python
+    - Whitespace minion, weak minion
+    - Certain python specific minions could be able to attack as soon as they are played (much like charge in Hearthstone)